February 24th - 2:30am - Operation "Florida or Bust!!" -

 the launch time is, as of now, set for 2:31am.
 Our plans are to set the alarm for 2:00am, and watch the NASA channel.
 As soon as they call for "Go for Launch"

-NASA doesn't 'reschedule' the date.
+launches over the last few decades.
 After visiting a bit of space on land, we hit the beach where I read a great murder mystery book as Frank flew his kite.

 An Astronaut walks above us